Breast reconstruction with DIEP flap

 The result of a breast reconstruction by DIEP technique is stable over time.
 As it is a transfer of your own tissue, the reconstructed breast will follow your weight variations.
 In addition, it is subject to discrete ptosis or drooping like the remaining breast.
 Thus, in more than 50% of cases, symmetrization of the remaining breast is not necessary with the DIEP technique, which means that no additional scars are added to the breast not affected by the disease.
 The result is therefore completely different from a reconstruction by prosthesis or large dorsal prosthesis, where the implant once integrated remains fixed with an identical volume.
 In addition, there is no need for annual monitoring of the integrity of the implant or to change it in case of rupture.
 Clinical studies have shown that patients undergoing DIEP flap reconstruction undergo surgery an average of 2.5 times compared to 5 times in breast reconstruction with implants.

-Unfortunately, the social security rate granted to the surgeon is less than 700 € for a surgery of six to eight hours.
+Unfortunately, the social security rate paid to the plastic surgeon is less than €700 for a 4-6 hour surgery.

-This amount does not cover the cost of the operating aids related to this surgery that we perform with 2 surgeons and 2 assistants.
-We also employ a specialized nurse who spends the first two nights in your room to monitor the initial post-operative period.
-We charge additional fees ranging from 5,000 to 7,000€ depending on the case.
-Hospitalization in a single room is also mandatory and costs from 99 € to 180 € per day depending on the establishment chosen.
-These additional fees as well as the price of the single room may be reimbursed by your complementary health insurance.
+This amount does not cover the cost of surgical aids for this type of surgery, which we perform with 2 surgeons and two assistants.
+We charge additional fees ranging from €5,000 to €7,500, depending on the case.
+Hospitalization in a single room is also compulsory and costs €200 per day.
+These additional fees, as well as the cost of the single room, may be reimbursed by your supplementary health insurance.

 Have a question?
 Please contact us!